lotte6/cv-en/index.md

 **Nelsoft Systems, Inc.** - *Partner*<br><br>
 1 Finding out the website system and server provider.<br>
 2 Process the purchase and deploy the website system.
 Initialize the system and crawl data for the system. <br>
 3 Standardization most of the work.
-Make repetitive tasks easy.
+Make repetitive tasks easy. <br>
 4 Project delivery, expain and solve the customer questions.
 And give advice to customer.
 <br><br>